The New England Journal of Medicine June 21, 2025

 Medical Student

-How does the biochemical structure of orforglipron as a non-peptide small molecule differ from traditional GLP-1 receptor agonists like semaglutide, and how does this affect its administration?
+How does the biochemical structure of orforglipron as a non-peptide small molecule provide a major pharmacokinetic and administrative advantage over existing oral peptide-based GLP-1 receptor agonists like oral semaglutide?

 Key Response